Tips for Family Caregivers During the COVID-19 Pandemic

 Follow the guidance of the CDC.

 The CDC has put together a number of resources to answer specific questions and address concerns you may have.
-They have issued recommendations to help ensure everyone’s health and safety.
+They have also formulated this guidance for caring for someone sick at home.
+CDC guidance changes frequently as we learn more about the virus, vaccination rates increase, and the situation changes, so be sure to check back for updated information.
+The CDC's current recommendations to help ensure everyone’s health and safety, include:

 - Avoid large crowds.
 Currently, the CDC is recommending no public gatherings exceeding 10 participants.

 Based on what we know about COVID-19 vaccines, CDC guidance says that people who have been fully vaccinated can start to do some things that they had stopped doing because of the pandemic.

 We’re still learning how vaccines will affect the spread of COVID-19.
 After you’ve been fully vaccinated against COVID-19, you should keep taking precautions—like wearing a mask, staying 6 feet apart from others, and avoiding crowds and poorly ventilated spaces—in public places until we know more.

 These recommendations can help you make decisions about daily activities after you are fully vaccinated.
 These recommendations are not intended for healthcare settings.

 Have You Been Fully Vaccinated?
 People are considered fully vaccinated:

 - 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or

 - 2 weeks after a single-dose vaccine, such as Johnson & Johnson’s Janssen vaccine